 What is an IoT platform, anyway?

-When people talk about IoT platforms, they usually launch into technical jargon like transport protocols, rules engines, data lakes, etc. While all that is important and should be considered at some point, it doesn’t really make clear how a platform can help you.
+When people talk about IoT platforms, they often launch into technical jargon like transport protocols, rules engines, data lakes, etc. While those considerations are important and deserve thoughtful planning, they don’t clearly illustrate how an IoT platform can help you.

-So let’s break down the key tasks that an IoT product needs to perform, and therefore, highlight the functionality that should be covered by a platform.
-In general, an IoT product needs to:
+Let’s break down the key tasks that an IoT product needs to perform, highlighting the functions your IoT platform should cover.
+An IoT product needs to:

-- Connect to the cloud to send data/receive commands
+- Connect to the cloud to transmit data and receive commands

 - Store data in the cloud